Get in Touch

 Course Outline

-Embedded Linux Fundamentals & Platform Overview
+Fundamentals of Embedded Linux and Platform Overview

 • Introduction to Embedded Linux

-• differences vs desktop Linux
+• Differences compared to desktop Linux

-• use-cases, constraints
+• Use cases and constraints

-• Overview of i.MX6 platform architecture
+• Overview of the i.MX6 platform architecture

-• SoC blocks, boot process (ROM, SPL, U-Boot, kernel)
+• System on Chip (SoC) blocks and the boot process (ROM, SPL, U-Boot, kernel)

-Build Environment & Yocto Project Basics
+Build Environment and Yocto Project Basics

-• Introduction to Yocto Project
+• Introduction to the Yocto Project

-• Poky, BitBake
+• Poky and BitBake

 • Layers